tigoe/SoundExamples/docs/midi.md

 There are many parts to the MIDI protocol, but here are some basics to get you started.

-A MIDI message is a series of bytes sent from a controller to a playback device using [asyncnronous serial communication](setup.md#Serial-Communication).
+A MIDI message is a series of bytes sent from a controller to a playback device using [asyncnronous serial communication](setup.md#serial-communication).
 Each byte of a MIDI message is either a **command byte** or  **status byte**.
-Every MIDI message starts with a command byte that's like the verb of a sentence (or a programming function), followed by followed by status bytes, which are the modifiers of the command.
+Every MIDI message starts with a command byte that's like the verb of a sentence (or a programming function), followed by followed by status bytes, which are the modifiers of the command (or the function parameters).
 MIDI command bytes always have values are between 128 and 255, and status bytes always have values  between 0 and 127.

-MIDI message bytes are usually written in **hexadecimal notation** Hexadecimal means base 16, which means you have 16 digits: 0 through 9, then A through F (A = 10 in base 10, B = 11, C = 11, and so forth until F = 15).
+<u style="color: green;">Syntax note:</u>  MIDI message bytes are usually written in **hexadecimal notation** Hexadecimal means base 16, which means you have 16 digits: 0 through 9, then A through F (A = 10 in base 10, B = 11, C = 11, and so forth until F = 15).
+Each place is a power of 16, just as each place in base 10 is a power of ten.
+In hexadecimal notation, the number 127 is written 0x7F (16 * 7 + 15).
+128 is 0x80, or 8 * 16.

 MIDI sounds are organized in **channels**, with each channel being a different instrument.
 Channels can be organized into **banks** of instrument styles.
-MIDI is often organized in groups of 16: groups of instruments are generally groups of no more than 16 (for example, the [General MIDI Sound Set](https://www.midi.org/specifications-old/item/gm-level-1-sound-set)), and so forth.
+MIDI is often organized in groups of 16: groups of instruments are generally groups of no more than 16 (for example, the [General MIDI Sound Set](https://www.midi.org/specifications-old/item/gm-level-1-sound-set)).
 This makes hexadecimal notation handy.

-For example, to play a note on a piano, which is usually channel 1 you send a note on command byte followed by a pitch status byte and a velocity, or volume, status byte.
-So note on, middle A would be:
+For example, to play a note on a piano, which is usually the first channel (or channel 0) you send a note-on command byte followed by a pitch status byte and a velocity, or volume, status byte.
+So note on, middle A, medium loud would be:

-* 0x90 (note on, channel 1)
+* 0x90 (note on, channel 0)
 * 0x45 (69 in base 10, or middle A, 440Hz)
 * 0x40 (64 in base 10, or medium loud)

 Note off for the same note on the same channel would be:

-* 0x80 (note off, channel 1)
+* 0x80 (note off, channel 0)
 * 0x45 (69 in base 10, or middle A, 440Hz)
 * 0x00 (0 no sound)

 You could also send a second note on message, at velocity 0.

 To change the instrument, you change the channel in the note on message.
-The channel is the lower digit of the message, so note on, channel 2, middle A would be:
+The channel is the lower digit of the message, so note on, channel 1, middle A would be:

 ````
 0x91 0x45 0x40